Mykola Polyakov

 Mykola Polyakov (ukr. Микола Вікторович Поляков; 1 May 1946 – 21 September 2020) was a Ukrainian scientist and rector of Dnipropetrovsk National University.

 Biography

 Mykola Polyakov was born on 1 May 1946 in Dnipropetrovsk, USSR.
 In 1971 Polyakov graduated from Dnipropetrovsk National University specializing in mathematics.
-In 1974 he obtained his Kandidat Nauk (PhD) degree, in 1983 – Doktor Nauk (Habilitation) degree.
+In 1974 he obtained his Candidate of Sciences (PhD) degree, in 1983 – Doctor of Sciences (Habilitation) degree.
 During his student years, Polyakov was a Komsomol activist and a member of the Communist Party.
 Between 1989 and 1996 he was the dean of the mechanics-mathematics faculty.
 Between 1996 and 1998 Polyakov was a vice-rector of the DNU.
 In 1998 he was promoted to rector.
 Polyakov was the author of more than 300 scientific articles, books and inventions.
 Mykola Polyakov was the chief-editor of the scientific magazine "The Bulletin of the Dnipropetrovsk National University".

 In 2010 Mykola Polyakov joined the Party of Regions.
 On October 31, 2010 he won the local election.
-He was a member of Dnipropetrovsk city council.
+He was a member of Dnipropetrovsk City Council.